THIS ARTICLE MAY CONTAIN COMPENSATED LINKS. PLEASE READ DISCLAIMER FOR MORE INFO.

 - Reshare the updated post to your social connections

-If you care about Google then you need to understand and care about nofollow links.
-If you don’t use follow and nofollow links appropriately then you risk a Google penalty which means that your site is removed from the search index and you stop appearing in search results.
+If you care about Google then you need to understand and care about proper link attribution aka nofollow links.
+If you don’t use the appropriate link attribution then you risk a Google penalty which means that your site is removed from the search index and you stop appearing in search results.

-There are two general rules for when you should make a link “nofollow”
+There are a few general rules for when you should give a link an attribution.

 Whenever you publish a new post you should make this one of your final checks before you hit publish.
-In your SEO Audit, you should take a random selection of posts and check that relevant links are “nofollow”.
+In your SEO Audit, you should take a random selection of posts and check that relevant links are highlighted with the appropriate attributes.

 I also recommend that when you are optimising posts (see point 32 above) you also make this part of your checklist.

-There’s a whole lot more to “nofollow” links – so I wrote an entire post on them.
+There’s a whole lot more to “nofollow” and “sponsored” and “UGC” links – so I wrote an entire updated post on them.

 35. Review and check external links